 There are lots of places where you can buy tickets.
 The main place is from Disney itself.
 However if you are only looking for a ticket (not a package) you can save some money buy buying from Authorized Disney Ticket Sellers.

-Dad recommends Undercover Tourist.
+Dad recommends the Official Ticket Center.
 They are authorized by Disney to sell tickets and can save you up to $42 per ticket.

 Where not to buy

 Disney Tickets are available from just about everyone.
 There was a time, and maybe you still can, where you could purchase them at Wal Mart.

 All of us are looking for ticket deals or cheap tickets.
 This makes us open to scams.
 It's natural.
 We want a good deal.
 Tickets are expensive and getting more expensive all the time.

 Some of the scams are pretty easy to spot, like the one above, but some are innocent.
 In Dad's humble opinion (see what Dad thinks about IMHO) -

 YOU SHOULD NEVER BUY DISNEY WORLD TICKETS ON EBAY OR CRAIGSLIST OR FROM A GUY IN A PARKING LOT.

 The first thing to do when you buy Walt Disney Tickets is make a few copies of your receipt and the tickets.
 Take the copies on your vacation.
 Stick a copy in the backpack, a copy in a wallet, a copy with the tickets, a copy in your waistband...